A race is underway to repair our hearing — with medicine

 Still, Frequency might find encouragement in other initiatives that made meaningful strides.
 For example, two projects similarly involving endogenous cells (meaning already present in the body), are now in clinical development at the Swiss company Novartis.

-Though the programs — which came out of the small-molecule regenerative program of Scripps Research Institute of La Jolla, Ca. — are focused on other areas, including treating multiple sclerosis and gastrointestinal problems, some academics see the approach as potentially very powerful.
+Though the programs — which came out of the small-molecule regenerative program of Scripps Research Institute of La Jolla, Calif. — are focused on other areas, including treating multiple sclerosis and gastrointestinal problems, some academics see the approach as potentially very powerful.
 If only it works.

 Stay tuned.Featured Image: Getty Images